 Collective Enfranchisement is the legal right for tenants of flats and apartments to be able to purchase the freehold to their property at a fair market price under the Leasehold Reform, Housing and Urban Development Act.
-Our freehold purchase solicitors can guide your through the process of buying the freehold to your flat or apartment.
+Our freehold purchase solicitors can guide you through the process of buying the freehold to your flat or apartment.

-For tenants involved it is important to understand that by purchasing the freehold of a flat or apartment, you will share the freehold of the whole property with fellow tenants living in the property, and so close cooperation, communication, and a consensus and agreements is essential in order for this to work.
+For tenants involved it is important to understand that by purchasing the freehold of a flat or apartment, you will share the freehold of the whole property with fellow tenants living in the property, and so close cooperation, communication, and a consensus and agreements are essential in order for this to work.

 Collective enfranchisement can be a complex procedure and the appropriate notice needs to be served onto the landlord at the right time to raise a claim for enfranchisement as there are strict timelines to adhere.
 Failure to do so may incur in unexpected additional costs and delays.